Emergency Services in Calgary, ABCall 587-317-2760 NOW

 - Turn off the gas supply: If you know how to do so safely, turn off the gas supply at the main valve outside your home or building.

-- Call emergency services: Call your local gas company or emergency services (such as 911 in the United States) to report the gas leak.
+- Call emergency services: Call your local gas company or emergency services (such as 911 in Canada) to report the gas leak.
 Do not assume that someone else has already called, as it is important to ensure that emergency responders are aware of the situation.

 - Do not re-enter the area: Do not re-enter the area until emergency responders or a gas company representative have given you permission to do so.